 No one really wants to cook even more than they already have to during Thanksgiving week.
+Nevertheless, everyone still expects to eat!
+The last thing I want to do is order takeout multiple nights in a row!
 Here are four easy dinner ideas for Thanksgiving week to take the pressure off.

 Sundays Are For Slow Cooking

 My weekends right now are full with kids’ sports, errands, or house work.
 On Sundays, I like to throw something in the slow cooker and just chill until dinner time.